zencart/documentation/content/dev/code/Modules/shipping_modules.md

 ------------- | -------------- | -------------
-code | string | Contains the unique "code" identifying this shipping-module; normally set to the module's class name. enabled | boolean | Identifies whether (true) or not (false) the module is enabled for use during the current storefront checkout. title | string | Identifies the title displayed for the shipping-module during the admin's *Modules->Shipping* processing.
-This variable is normally initialized during class construction to a language-file definition. description | string | Identifies the description displayed for the shipping-module during the admin's *Modules->Shipping* processing.
+code | string | Contains the unique "code" identifying this shipping-module; normally set to the module's class name. enabled | boolean | Identifies whether (true) or not (false) the module is enabled for use during the current storefront checkout. title | string | Identifies the title displayed for the shipping-module during the admin's *Modules > Shipping* processing.
+This variable is normally initialized during class construction to a language-file definition. description | string | Identifies the description displayed for the shipping-module during the admin's *Modules > Shipping* processing.
 This variable is normally initialized during class construction to a language-file definition. tax_class | integer | Identifies the `tax_class_id` associated with the tax to be applied to this shipping module's costs.
 If the value is 0, the shipping cost is untaxed. tax_basis | string | When the shipping cost is taxed, identifies the basis for the tax computation: either **Billing**, **Shipping** or **Store**.